 Not all retail sites are suited to real-time orders, so in these cases we adopt similar content presentation techniques as those found on the online shopping sites we produce.

-For example at Antoine Saliba Jewellery (www.antoinesaliba.com), where the value of the products on offer make them less attractive for credit card purchase, and Spinneys Liquor Division (www.spinneysonline.com) who operate a chain of liquor stores but wanted to reach out to their customer base.
+For example at Antoine Saliba Jewellery (www.antoinesaliba.com), where the value of the products on offer make them less attractive for credit card purchase, and Affliction Clothing in the UAE (www.affliction.ae) who currently only off their products through physical retail channels.